complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 ## Creating a Per Alter Form

-Let’s next repeat that process, but this time creating a form that will capture data from alters on the Per Alter Form Interface.
+Let's next repeat that process, but this time creating a form that will capture data from alters on the Per Alter Form Interface.
 Create a new stage using the Per Alter Form Interface and set the stage name.
 Next, select the node type "University" and scroll down to configure the Information Panel.

 {% include nc-image src="assets/img/architect-guide/per-alter-form.png" %}